vashusaini-dev/Python/README.md

 | Car    | Volvo, Audi, Toyota    |

 When you create an object from a class, it inherits all the variables and functions defined inside that class.
 ---

-### In the next chapters, you will learn how to:
-- Create a class
-- Create objects
-- Access class members
-- And much more